 Psalm 9:1 ….I will give thanks to the LORD with my whole heart; I will recount all of your wonderful deeds.

-Set Up Your Defenses
+Set Up Your Defenses for an Effective Battle Plan

 2. Forgive and Be Forgiven:

-Because prayer is such a powerful force, if we start praying more, we become a bigger targets for the enemy.
-The enemy will look for weaknesses in our life to attack us or our family.
+Because prayer is such a powerful force, if we start praying more, we become bigger targets for the enemy.
+The enemy will look for weaknesses in our life to attack us or our families.
 Therefore we need to make sure our walls are built up high to keep the enemy out.
 All he needs is a little crack to wreak havoc so patch up those cracks quickly.
 These breaches include unconfessed sins, especially a failure to forgive others.

-During this portion of our prayer we want to forgive anyone we have not forgiven and we want to ask for forgiveness for our errors.
+During this portion of our prayer, we want to forgive anyone we have not forgiven and we want to ask for forgiveness for our errors.
 We need to be specific, acknowledge our sins/mistakes, and ask for forgiveness.
 It also puts us in a place of humility and helps search our hearts to make sure the petitions we ask of God are coming from a pure heart.

 Matthew 6:15 but if you do not forgive others their trespasses, neither will your Father forgive your trespasses.